List of tallest buildings in Charlotte

-Charlotte, the largest city in the U.S. state of North Carolina, is the site of 69 completed high-rises over 200 ft, 8 of which stand taller than 500 ft.
+Charlotte, the largest city in the U.S. state of North Carolina, is the site of 70 completed high-rise buildings over 200 ft, 9 of which stand taller than 500 ft.
 The tallest building in the city is the Bank of America Corporate Center, which rises 871 ft in Uptown Charlotte and was completed in 1992.
-It is also the tallest building in North Carolina and the 54th-tallest building in the United States.
+It is also the tallest building in North Carolina and the 56th-tallest building in the United States.
 The second-tallest skyscraper in the city is 550 South Tryon, which rises 786 ft and was completed in 2010.
 The Truist Center, completed in 2002 and rising 659 ft, is the 3rd-tallest building in Charlotte.
-Nine of the 10 tallest buildings in North Carolina are located in Charlotte.
+Nine of the ten tallest buildings in North Carolina are located in Charlotte.

 The history of skyscrapers in the city began with the construction of the Independence Building in 1909.
-This building, which rose 186 ft and 14 floors, is often regarded as the first skyscraper in Charlotte; despite having been added to the National Register of Historic Places in 1978, it was demolished in 1981 to allow for the construction of One Independence Center.
+This building, which rose 186 ft and 14 floors, is often regarded as the first skyscraper in Charlotte.
+Despite having been added to the National Register of Historic Places in 1978, it was demolished in 1981 to allow for the construction of One Independence Center.
 Charlotte's first building taller than 492 ft was One South at The Plaza, completed in 1974.
 The project Queensbridge Collective will be composed of two skyscrapers, the first buildings outside Uptown to rise above 492 ft.
 The residential tower broke ground May 24, 2023, and is expected to be completed at the end of 2025.
-The office tower was changed to be a mixed use building with 356,000 sqft of office space across the top 17 floors and 346 apartments across the lower floors.
+The office tower was changed to be a mixed use building with 400,000 sqft of office space across the top 19 floors and 304 apartments across the lower floors.
 Overall, the Council on Tall Buildings and Urban Habitat ranks Charlotte's skyline (based on buildings over 492 ft tall existing or under construction) 4th in the Southeastern United States (after Miami, Atlanta and Sunny Isles Beach), 6th in the Southern United States (after Miami, Houston, Dallas, Atlanta and Sunny Isles Beach), and 19th in the United States.
 (Note: New York has 293 buildings over 492 ft existing or under construction, Chicago has 128, Miami has 56, Houston has 39, Los Angeles has 32, San Francisco has 28, Boston has 20, Seattle has 20, Dallas has 19, Atlanta has 16, Las Vegas has 15, Philadelphia has 14, Jersey City has 12, Sunny Isles Beach has 11, Pittsburgh has 10, Minneapolis has 9, Denver has 8, Detroit has 8, and Charlotte has 8.)

 Tallest buildings

-As of November 2025, there are 69 high-rises in Charlotte that stand at least 200 ft tall, based on standard height measurement.
+As of September 2026, there are 70 high-rise buildings in Charlotte that stand at least 200 ft tall, based on standard height measurement.
 This height includes spires and architectural details but does not include antenna masts.
 (Note: If two or more buildings are of the same height, they are listed in order of floor count, then alphabetically.
 The "Year" column indicates the year in which a building was originally completed.)
 This list includes only buildings that have been completed and not just Topped out.